-12. Assume responsibility for the grout volume placed.
-If less than 115% of the theoretical volume of grout is placed in any 5 foot increment (105% in the top 5 foot increment), reinstall the pile by advancing the auger 10 feet or to the bottom of the pile if that is less, followed by controlled removal and grout injection.

-13. Furnish and install the reinforcing steel and anchoring bolts as shown in the Contract drawings.

-14. Use reinforcement that is without kinks or nonspecified bends, free of mud, oil or other coatings that could adversely affect the bond.
+- 12. Assume responsibility for the grout volume placed.
+If less than 115% of the theoretical volume of grout is placed in any 5 foot increment (105% in the top 5 foot increment), reinstall the pile by advancing the auger 10 feet or to the bottom of the pile if that is less, followed by controlled removal and grout injection. - 13.
+Furnish and install the reinforcing steel and anchoring bolts as shown in the Contract drawings. - 14.
+Use reinforcement that is without kinks or nonspecified bends, free of mud, oil or other coatings that could adversely affect the bond.
 Make splices in reinforcement as shown on the Contract drawings, unless otherwise approved by the Engineer.

-15. Leave any temporary supports of/for items placed into a grouted pile (reinforcement template, anchor bolt template, precast column supports, etc.) in place for a minimum of 12 hours after completion of the pile.
+The steel cage shall be installed into the grout by its own weight or manually.
+Do not use a mechanical equipment or tool to impact the steel cage or to force it into the grout. - 15.
+Leave any temporary supports of/for items placed into a grouted pile (reinforcement template, anchor bolt template, precast column supports, etc.) in place for a minimum of 12 hours after completion of the pile.
 Do not place wall panels or other significant loads, before the grout has set a minimum of seven days or reached the 28 day strength.